cheklinim/seminar3_3136_3137/instruction_git.md

     git remote add origin https://github.com/vfyb/111.git
     git push -u origin main

-…or push an existing repository from the command line (be sure that main branch have right name.
-If not - replace 'main' with 'master'):
+…or push an existing repository from the command line:

-    git remote add origin https://github.com/vfyb/111.git
+    git remote add origin https://github.com/user_name/repo_name.git
     git branch -M main
     git push -u origin main

 …or import code from another repository

 ### Link local and remote repositories

-Click on repository you need to enter in it.
+If local repository already exist, you can upload it on GitHub.
+To do that create new repository on GitHub and then copy this three line of code to terminal of local repository in VSC (be sure that main branch have right name.
+If not - replace 'main' with 'master'):

+    git remote add origin https://github.com/user_name/repo_name.git
+    git branch -M main
+    git push -u origin main

 ### Commands push, pull, fork, pull request